MicahWW/MicahWW/README.md

 # Hello There
-Have a look over at my web page, [mciahww.com](https://micahww.com), with my resume on it.
+Have a look over at my web page, [mciahww.com](https://micahww.com), with my resume and other info about me on it.